Children

 The Order bestows Parental Responsibility upon the father, allowing him the right to contribute towards the child’s upbringing.

-How do I apply for a Parental Responsibility Order?
+How do I apply for a parental responsibility order?

 To apply for a Parental Responsibility Order you need to make an application to court and pay a court fee (unless you are eligible for help with your court fees).
 As your solicitors, we would handle all aspects of the court application on your behalf, including representing you at any hearings.

-How can a grandparent get Parental Responsibility?
+How can a grandparent get parental responsibility?

 While Grandparents’ involvement is considered very important for a child’s emotional development, they do not usually have Parental Responsibility.
 However, there may be a situation where your grandchild cannot live with their parents or you feel it is in their best interests to live with you.